vtex/faststore/packages/graphql-utils/README.md

 Now you should be good to go and create your queries.

 # Usage
-Now that you have successfully installed and configured both babel and codegen plugins, you can start writting your queries.
+Now that you have successfully installed and configured both babel and codegen plugins, you can start writing your queries.
 Let's start by declaring the following code:

 ```tsx
 import { gql, request } from '@vtex/graphql-utils'